 Healthcare nurse Colin Norris was jailed for life in 2008 in Leeds, England, for the murder of four of his patients, Ethal Hall, 86, Doris Ludlan, 80, Bridget Bourke, 88, and Irene Crookes, 79, and the attempted murder of Vera Wilby, 90, over a 6 month period in 2002.

 An eagle-eyed doctor became suspicious of the death of one elderly patient who was suffering from very low glucose levels.
-They ordered blood tests which showed lethal doses of insulin in her system.
+They ordered blood tests that showed lethal doses of insulin in her system.
 For a patient having no medical condition requiring insulin, this led them to believe she was most likely injected with the drug as a deliberate act of harm.
 A police inquiry was launched.
 72 patient deaths were investigated, 18 were flagged as suspicious with at least 8 who had died during a working shift of Colin Norris.

 As the investigation moved forward it was believed very early on that Norris injected very high doses of insulin into frail elderly victims causing their deaths.
 He was compared to Dr. Harold Shipman at the time of his court case with police feeling Norris would have gone on to kill many more victims had he not been caught.

 Police claimed in the case of Colin Norris, his killing was not acts of mercy but due to a dislike of many of the duties he had in caring for his elderly female patient’s needs.
-Police have had to make assumptions on his motives as Norris has never spoken of the reasons behind his crimes and has been described as cold and showing no remorse throughout his police interviews and trial.
+Police have had to make assumptions about his motives as Norris has never spoken of the reasons behind his crimes and has been described as cold and showing no remorse throughout his police interviews and trial.